ASP.NET Core Hosting Models

 2. Build and Run the Container

-Open a terminal in the root of your project (where the Dockerfile is located) and run the following commands:
+Open a terminal in the root of your project and run:

 # 1. Build the Docker image